 Do you want to share your emotions with the rest of the world or have a reminder of what is important to you inked onto your skin forever?
-The heart is a universal symbol of love, loss, and life, and it is a fantastic option for men who want a design rich in symbolism.
+The heart is a universal symbol of love, loss, and life and is one of the best tattoo ideas for men who want a design rich in symbolism.
 Some may opt for a crying or broken heart, reminding the wearer of the heartbreak they have experienced and how they will remain more guarded in the future.
 Others want a piece that honors the special people in their lives, which can be done with a heart and name design.
 It could also be used to commemorate a loved one who has passed.
 Many techniques and other images can add further meaning to your tattoo, making it a powerful and expressive piece.

 1. Ace of Hearts Tattoo

 The Ace of Hearts is more than just a playing card.
 When you get it tattooed, it is often associated with good luck and good fortune.
 It can also be inked by someone who wants body art that represents power.
 There are some negative connotations connected to the design, though, as it has been linked to gamblers and biker gangs.
 There are several ways to design this tattoo, and you could opt for the Ace of Hearts card or just the symbol, depending on how detailed you want your body art to be.
 Some men also choose to add various other elements to their designs, including names or other playing cards.

 The rose and the heart are both symbols that are rich in meaning, and the combination of the two is even more so.
 Typically, it is associated with intense love and passion.
 There are many ways to interpret this tattoo and various designs to choose from.
 That said, some men prefer to make the rose into a heart shape instead of featuring it as two separate images.
 This can also be interpreted as heartache, as the flower is sometimes associated with pain because of its thorns.
 If you want body art to remind you of how love can hurt, then a rose tattoo with a heart is the perfect choice for you!